CtrlK

 Progressive Disclosure

 Monolithic wall of text with no references to external files.
-All content — from basic assertions to async testing to configuration — is inlined in a single massive document.
-Content like the full assertions reference, async patterns, and configuration examples should be split into separate files with clear navigation links.
+Everything is inlined—basic assertions, advanced mocking, async testing, configuration, and best practices—all in one massive document.
+Content like the full assertions reference, async testing patterns, and configuration examples should be split into separate files.

 1 / 3